ngs-docs/2022-GGG201b-lab/lab-1.md

 Some foreshadowing:

-* wouldn't it be nice to not have to run each rule one by one?
+* wouldn't it be nice to not have to run each rule one by one, in the right order?
-* wouldn't it be nice if the command didn't rerun if it had already run
+* wouldn't it be nice if the command didn't rerun if it had already run?

 ### Upgrading our Snakefile by adding 'output:'

 Edit `Snakefile` and add:
 and add `output: "SRR2584857_1.fastq.gz"` to the `download_data` rule.
+Be sure to match the indentation within the rule.

 Now try running the rule: `snakemake -p SRR2584857_1.fastq.gz`